Self-supervised learning with rotation-invariant kernels: Experimental setting

 \subsection{Computational resources}

-Pretrainings on IN20\% with a ResNet-18 backbone and a batch size of 2048 (respectively 4096) are performed with 4 (respectively 8) NVIDIA Tesla V100 GPUs with 32GB of memory.
-Pretrainings on 100\% of ImageNet with a ResNet-50 backbone and a batch size of 4096 are performed with 8 NVIDIA Tesla V100 GPUs with 32GB of memory.
-The total amount of compute used for this work is around 35,000 GPU hours.
+Pretrainings of ResNet-18 on IN20\% with a batch size of 2048 (respectively 4096) are performed with 4 (respectively 8) NVIDIA Tesla V100 GPUs with 32GB of memory each.
+Pretrainings of ResNet-50 on IN100\% are performed with 8 NVIDIA Tesla V100 GPUs with 32GB of memory each.
+The total amount of compute used for this work is around 50000 GPU hours.